Stratfor: Hack and publication of emails

-2012 leak

 WikiLeaks announced the initial publication of more than five million of Stratfor's e-mail messages on February 26, 2012, under the name Global Intelligence Files.
 Anonymous said it had leaked the emails to WikiLeaks.

 George Friedman stated that third parties may have forged or altered the e-mail messages, but that Stratfor would not validate either alterations or authenticity.